 Respected luggage manufacturer Rimowa has teamed up with Virgil Abloh, artistic director of menswear for Louis Vuitton (Louis Vuitton owns 80% of Rimowa), and designer of the streetwear label Off-White.
 Together they have produced a version of the popular and well-respected ‘Cabin Multiwheel’ carry-on bag in clear polycarbonate.

 Meaning it is completely see-through.

 $1,000, or €850.

 The special transparent version is being released at the same time as Rimowa is making some minor changes to the Cabin Multiwheel, to celebrate Rimowa’s 120 year birthday:

 - (almost unnoticeable) ergonomic design tweaks

-- new wheel designs to maximise mobility
+- new wheel designs to maximize mobility

 - some practical storage features for frequent travellers